rosschapman/internetross/blog.md

 #### Tags: large applications, large teams, duplication
 ##### 1/20/2020

 At the office I've sprinkled some in-between-project-work labor on a piece of documentation that attempts a heuristics for avoiding code duplication *across* client and api layers.
-Like, imagine a piece of code that takes an inventory resource and derives a cost based on the status of an order.
-This calculation could be executed in the api layer and serialized into a response payload alongside the original cost data to look like:
+Like, imagine a piece of code that takes a inventory data from an order and derives a cost based on the order status.
+This calculation could be executed in the api layer, where it would be serialized into  response body adjacent to the original cost data.
+Something like:
 ```js
 {
     inventory_items: [